-Joshua Benton is a writer in Arlington, Massachusetts.
+Joshua Benton is a journalist, writer, and editor.

 Josh also came from the web, building his first websites in 1994, starting an early blog in 1999, and spending his career advocating for a news ecosystem that combines the best of old and new worlds.

 He grew up in the small Cajun town of Rayne in south Louisiana.
 He was the first person in his family to attend college, graduating from Yale University, where he studied history, particularly the history of the American south.